• Skip to primary navigation

 Ingredients

 The below ingredients are for the basic quick hot cross bun recipe.
-With using these ingredients you sill end up with flavour packed fruitless buns.
-You can add mixed fruit, sultanas, chocolate chips and much more to ramp up this recipe.
+With using these ingredients you still end up with flavour-packed fruitless buns.
+Add mixed fruit, sultanas, chocolate chips and much more to ramp up this recipe.

 quick hot cross buns recipe ingredients